cylead/COVID-19-Vaccination-Data-Visualization/README.md

 The indicator that best reflects the coverage of vaccination is `people_fully_vaccinated_per_hundred`.

 However, the statistical data types of different countries are different, which leads to some columns with many missing values.
 Let's also choose `total_vaccinations_per_hundred` with the fewest missing values to study.

+### Choose the chart type
+We want to study the vaccination process of countries around the world, but putting the data of more than two hundred countries and regions on one map will be a mess, so we only choose the top countries.
+In addition, we also want to study the changes over time.
+If we use a time series plot, we may need to plot all the countries that were top at a certain time, which will still include many countries.
+Considering the above factors, we choose a bar chart rase for visualization.

 Here is the bar chart race of `total_vaccinations_per_hundred` data starting from 1/10/2021.